manelromero/Battleship-API/README.md

  - Path: 'shoot'
  - Method: POST
  - Parameters: game, coordinates
- - Returns: ShotForm with information about the shot.
+ - Returns: StringMessage with information about the shot.
  - Description: Stores a shot in the board history, checks if the game is over and returns information about the cell hit.

 - **get_user_games**